mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 ##### 7.4 - Release Control

 - To deploy the software, a list of release control activities must be conducted.
-- Every version of the software that is planned to be released must have a version on it.
+- Every version of the software that is planned to be released must be stated clearly on GIT as well as its artifacts.
-- Every version of the software must be backed up properly in case of any future issues that restoration of data is required.
+- Every version of the software must be backed up properly on GIT with version name in case of any future issues that restoration of data is required.
 - Before deploying the new version of the software, the software must ensure that all the test cases (including user acceptance testing) for all modification in the release passed without any issues.

 <a name="test-5"></a>